matievisthekat/poop-stats/README.md

 ```

 #### Note
-Credit to [lowlighter](https://github.com/lowlighter) for the grahp style
+Credit to [lowlighter](https://github.com/lowlighter) for the graph style